awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/client-devices-tutorial.md

 ## Review and update the core device AWS IoT policy<a name="update-core-device-iot-policy-client-devices"></a>

-To support client devices, a core device's AWS IoT policy must allow the following permissions:
+To support client devices, a core device's AWS IoT policy must allow the following permissions:<a name="core-device-iot-policy-client-device-permissions"></a>
 + `greengrass:PutCertificateAuthorities`
 + `greengrass:VerifyClientDeviceIdentity`
 + `greengrass:VerifyClientDeviceIoTCertificateAssociation`